 Mental Health- Medicaid requires a doctor prescription What you must pay Transportation May be provided to and from a member's home for non- medical Medicaid-covered services.
-Please talk with your supports coordinator about this. \$0 Treatment Planning Assists the person and those of his/her choosing in the development and periodic review of the individual plan of services. \$0 Wrap Around Services for Children and Adolescents Children with serious emotional disturbance and their families that include treatment and supports necessary to maintain the child in the family home. \$0 Substance Use Disorder- Medicare What you must pay Outpatient substance use disorder services We will pay for treatment services that are provided in the outpatient department of a hospital if you, for example, have Outpatient substance use disorder services We will pay for treatment services that are provided in the outpatient department of a hospital if you, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or if you require treatment but do not require pay Outpatient substance use disorder services We will pay for treatment services that are provided in the outpatient department of a hospital if you, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or if you require treatment but do not require the level of services provided in the inpatient hospital setting. pay \$0
+Please talk with your supports coordinator about this. \$0 Treatment Planning Assists the person and those of his/her choosing in the development and periodic review of the individual plan of services. \$0 Wrap Around Services for Children and Adolescents Children with serious emotional disturbance and their families that include treatment and supports necessary to maintain the child in the family home. \$0 Substance Use Disorder- Medicare What you must pay Substance Use Disorder- Medicare Outpatient substance use disorder services We will pay for treatment services that are provided in the outpatient department of a hospital if you, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or if you require treatment but do not require the level of services provided in the inpatient hospital setting. рау Outpatient substance use disorder services We will pay for treatment services that are provided in the outpatient department of a hospital if you, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or if you require treatment but do not require рау Outpatient substance use disorder services We will pay for treatment services that are provided in the outpatient department of a hospital if you, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or if you require treatment but do not require the level of services provided in the inpatient hospital setting. pay

 Substance Use Disorder- Medicare What you must pay Outpatient prescription drugs covered under Part D except Methadone for the treatment of substance use disorder. \$0 Structured Assessment and Brief Intervention (SBIRT) Assessment to quickly determine the severity of substance use and identify the appropriate level of treatment.
 Brief intervention or advice focuses on increasing insight and awareness regarding substance use and motivation toward behavioral change.
-Referral to treatment provides those identified as needing more extensive treatment with access to specialty care. \$0 Substance Use Disorder- Medicaid What you must pay Access Assessment and Referral (AAR) Determines the need for substance use services and will assist in getting referrals to the right services and providers. \$0 Compliance Monitoring For the purpose of identifying abstinence or relapse when it is part of the treatment plan or an identified part of the treatment program (excludes laboratory drug testing). \$0 Crisis Intervention A service for the purpose of addressing problems/issues that may arise during treatment and could result in the beneficiary requiring a higher level of care if the intervention is not provided. \$0 Early Intervention Includes stage-based interventions for individual with substance use disorders and individuals who may not meet the threshold of abuse or dependence but are experiencing functional/social impairment as a result of use. \$0
+Referral to treatment provides those identified as needing more extensive treatment with access to specialty care. \$0 Substance Use Disorder- Medicaid What you must рау Access Assessment and Referral (AAR) Determines the need for substance use services and will assist in getting referrals to the right services and providers. \$0 Compliance Monitoring For the purpose of identifying abstinence or relapse when it is part of the treatment plan or an identified part of the treatment program (excludes laboratory drug testing). \$0 Crisis Intervention A service for the purpose of addressing problems/issues that may arise during treatment and could result in the beneficiary requiring a higher level of care if the intervention is not provided. \$0 Early Intervention Includes stage-based interventions for individual with substance use disorders and individuals who may not meet the threshold of abuse or dependence but are experiencing functional/social impairment as a result of use. \$0